byett/dsd/Nexys-A7/README.md

 The master XDC files of all Digilent boards can be found [here](https://github.com/Digilent/digilent-xdc).

-## [Xilinx Downloads](https://www.xilinx.com/support/download.html) provide Xilinx Unified Installer: Windows (or Linux) Self Extracting Web Installer
+## [Xilinx Downloads](https://www.xilinx.com/support/download.html) provide Xilinx Unified Installer: Windows (or Linux) Self Extracting Web Installer - IF YOU HAVE A MAC KEEP SCROLLING

 * Download, extract, and open Xilinx Unified Installer
   * To reduce installation time, disable any anti-virus software and power saving settings when running the installer